sbmlteam/libsbml/ci.md

 ## Nightly builds ([store-artefact.yml](https://github.com/sbmlteam/libsbml/actions/workflows/store-artefact.yml))

 ### Configurations
 Nightly builds are provided for the latest Ubuntu/MacOS and Windows environments, as well as a `pep 513`-compliant build (`manylinux2010`) for backwards compatibility with older CentOS-based linux systems (CentOS 6 and more recent).
 All nightly builds are available via the [Actions tab of the libSBML Github repository site](https://github.com/sbmlteam/libsbml/actions/workflows/store-artefact.yml).
-The varying parameters are summarised below, resulting in 8 artefacts being rebuilt and uploaded every 24 hours.
+The varying parameters are summarised below, resulting in 8 artefacts being rebuilt and uploaded every 24 hours, at 5 AM GMT.

 | parameters | value(s) taken |
 |-----|------------|